abouolia/sticky-sidebar/docs/index.md

 ## Methods

-``recalcDimensions`` - Force re-calculate all cached dimensions of sidebar, container and viewport.
-The same function of trigger event `recalcDimensions.sticky` read about events above.
+``updateSticky`` - Force re-calculate all cached dimensions of sidebar, container and viewport and update position of sidebar according to the new dimenstions.
+The same function of trigger event `update.sticky` read about events above.

 {% highlight javascript %}
-$('.sidebar').stickySidebar('recalcDimensions');
+$('.sidebar').stickySidebar('updateSticky');
 {% endhighlight javascript %}

 ``destroy`` - remove all inline style, helper classes and event listeners.